goadesign/examples/encodings/README.md

 (that is inferring the proper encoding to be used in the response given the request).
-The default response encoder factory [function](https://github.com/goadesign/goa/blob/v3/http/encoding.go#L99) implements a basic content type negotatiaion that simply matches the request `Accept` header with a set of predefined supported mime types.
+The default response encoder factory [function](https://github.com/goadesign/goa/blob/v3/http/encoding.go#L99) implements a basic content type negotatiation that simply matches the request `Accept` header with a set of predefined supported mime types.

 The `text` example illustrates how to specify the response content type in